warmist/scripts/docs/agitation-rebalance.rst

     single invasion.
 The number of invaders in the caverns can grow beyond this number if the invaders from a previous invasion are still alive.
 ``Cavern dweller scale``
-    Each time your civilization is attacked, the maximum number of attackers in a single cavern invasion increases by this much.
+    Each time your civilization is attacked, the number of attackers in a single cavern invasion increases by this value.
+The total number of attackers is still capped by ``Cavern dweller maximum attackers``.

 What does this mod do?
 ----------------------